 CELEBRATE THE WAY YOU WANT

 Traditional or unorthodox, it's your time.
 Will you have a decorated and catered celebration?
 Or will it be totally private, maybe in a quiet meadow?
 Either way, you'll probably share the happy occasion with people you love.
-So, let me help you send invitations as beautiful as the plans you’re making.
+So, let us help you send invitations as beautiful as the plans you’re making.

 WE HAVE OPTIONS TO MEET YOUR NEEDS